seanballais/seanballais.github.io/_posts/2015-07-31-5-lessons-learned-from-developing-a-school-election-system.md

 In around mid-March 2015, a friend of mine and batchmate, who was my high school's student government (also known as the Student Alliance) president, asked to create an online [election app](https://www.github.com/seanballais/SAElections/) for the school.
 I reluctantly said yes.
 Immediately that day, I set out to work.

 After a few days of working, I placed the project on hold.
-Before my friend asked me to create the election app, I was already my making [my entry](https://www.github.com/seanballais/Marky/) for Jeff Atwood's markdown tutorial contest and the deadline was near.
+Before my friend asked me to create the election app, I was already making [my entry](https://www.github.com/seanballais/Marky/) for Jeff Atwood's markdown tutorial contest and the deadline was near.
 I had to make tradeoffs.
 Unfortunately, I lost the competition.
 I was really hoping to win at least the *Code Complete 2*, and the *Beautiful Code* books.
 Oh well, I better save some money then (if you want to donate any of the books I just mentioned or are in Jeff Atwood's [Recommended Reading For Developers](http://blog.codinghorror.com/recommended-reading-for-developers/) to me, just [contact]({{ site.url }}/contact/) me.
 I'll be exceptionally grateful).

 I went back to work on it for 2-3 weeks more after submitting my entry to the contest.
 Sadly, I had put it on hold again because I had to go to Cebu City to take a SAT test.
 At that point, I lost interest in continuing the project, and just searched for an easier route.
 A shortcut.